 How to Stay Safe in Fraser Island

-Fraser Island is an incredibly safe place to backpack and travel.
+From a people perspective, Fraser Island is an incredibly safe place to backpack and travel.
+No one is gonna really mess with you.
 Most incidents tend to occur because visitors are not used to the island’s unique climate and wilderness.
 Be sure you have plenty of sunscreen and stay as hydrated as possible.
 If you’re hiking, be on the lookout for snakes and spiders.
 If you’re bitten, seek immediate care.

 If you’re swimming, heed any red and yellow flags.
 Yellow flags indicate swimming conditions may be dangerous; red flags mean the beach is closed.